Turn off Data Roaming or prepare for a trip

 Shop roaming plans with your network provider

-Before you go: To avoid fees and higher rates, contact your provider by phone or online to shop international roaming plans.
+Before you go: to avoid fees and higher rates, contact your network provider by phone or online to shop international roaming plans.

 Shop roaming plans with eSIM

-Before you go: If you have an iPad with an eSIM, you can browse mobile data plans from selected providers in more than 90 countries, regions, and territories.
+Before you go: if you have an iPad with an eSIM3, you can browse mobile data plans from selected network providers in more than 90 countries, regions and territories.

-After arrival: Go to Settings > Cellular/Mobile Data and buy a roaming plan that fits your needs.
+After arrival: go to Settings > Mobile Data and buy a roaming plan that fits your needs.

 Buy or rent local SIM cards

-Before you go: you can usually3 buy or rent a SIM card for a specific country or region.
+Before you go: you can usually4 buy or rent a SIM card for a specific country or region.
 Find out more from travel guides and websites related to the country or region.

-If your iPhone uses eSIM and doesn't have a SIM tray, you can purchase an eSIM when you travel.
+If your iPhone has eSIM capability, you can purchase an eSIM when you travel.
 Learn how to use an eSIM while you travel abroad.

-- Apple Watch Series 3 (GPS + Cellular) and Apple Watch Series 4 don't support data roaming.
-While using data roaming on your iPhone, your Apple Watch Series 3 (GPS + Cellular) or Apple Watch Series 4 will only be able to use Wi-Fi or your iPhone mobile data connection.
+2. Apple Watch Series 4 doesn’t support data roaming.
+While using data roaming on your iPhone, your Apple Watch Series 4 will only be able to use Wi-Fi or your iPhone mobile connection.

 Check your data usage

 If you exceed the data-usage limits of your international data plan, you may run out of data or notice slower network speeds.
-To check data usage, open Settings and tap Mobile Data, Cellular or Cellular Data.
+To check data usage, open Settings and tap Mobile or Mobile Data.
 Then look under the Mobile Data heading.

 Find out more about mobile data usage.